eerkela/bertrand/docs/source/content/types.rst

 #.  by providing an appropriate string in the
     :ref:`type specification mini-language <mini_language>`.

+Any specifier that is valid in numpy or pandas is also valid in ``pdcast``.
 Here are some examples of valid type specifiers:

 .. doctest:: type_resolution